-Finally, there is a class of mask (probably better referred to as a ‘face covering’) which does not require CE marking at all.
+Finally, there is a class of mask (referred to as a ‘face covering’) which does not require CE marking at all.
 These are simple products for which the manufacturer makes no medical benefit claims or any claims of protection for the wearer.
 Such face coverings consist of a simple textile rectangle covering the nose and mouth and held in place by elastic loops behind the ears, or laces tied behind the wearer's head.
 They help to prevent the spread of disease by limiting the effects of coughing and sneezing, but they do not provide enough filtering to stop the wearer from breathing in the virus and therefore they are not classed as PPE.
-We will be publishing more guidance on these face coverings in the next few days.
-Please contact us if you have any questions in the meanwhile.
+The OPSS have now published a brief guide on these which is linked below.

 The following are some useful links which provide more detail and background information on the above comments:

 Summary of the Medical Devices Directive with a link to download the full text:

 Summary of the Personal Protective Equipment Regulation with a link to download the full text:

 Link to some information on the short term fast track approval process for medical devices put in place in response to Covid-19: